MET-Bench: Multimodal Entity Tracking for Evaluating the Limitations of Vision-Language and Reasoning Models: Introduction

 \section{Introduction}

-Natural language understanding requires the ability to track and update information about entities as they evolve through text.
+Developing models that track and predict the latent state of the world has emerged as an important goal for artificial intelligence \citep{worldmodels2024}.
+One capability of effective world models is entity state tracking: estimating the evolution of entities, their attributes and relations over time.
+Many problems require accurate entity tracking, including robotic manipulation \citep{yoneda2024statler, nvidia2025gr00tn1openfoundation}, video question‐answering \citep{he2024mmworld}, and computer-control agents \citep{bishop2024latentstateestimationhelps, sager2025comprehensive}.
+Success on these tasks requires maintaining a coherent estimate of how entity state changes from sequential, multimodal observations.

+Early progress on entity tracking emerged within text-only tasks.
 From coreference resolution \citep{HOBBS1978311, lappin-leass-1994-algorithm} and discourse processing to narrative comprehension, computational linguistics has long grappled with the challenge of maintaining coherent entity representations across textual contexts \citep{bunescu-pasca-2006-using, Schank1977}.

-While significant progress has been made in tasks like coreference resolution and entity linking \cite{liu2023brief, papalampidi2022towards}, the broader challenge of tracking entity states—understanding how entities change through sequences of actions or events—remains an open challenge \citep{fagnou-etal-2024-chain, kim-schuster-2023-entity, toshniwal2022chess}.
-This limitation becomes particularly apparent in tasks requiring integration of information across multiple modalities, an increasingly important frontier in computational linguistics as language processing systems are asked to reason about content that combines text with other forms of communication like images and video.
+While significant progress has been made in text-only tasks \cite{liu2023brief, papalampidi2022towards}, the broader challenge of understanding how entities change through sequences of actions or events remains an open challenge \citep{fagnou-etal-2024-chain, kim-schuster-2023-entity, toshniwal2022chess}.
+This limitation becomes apparent in tasks requiring integration of information across multiple modalities, an increasingly important frontier in AI as systems are asked to reason about content that combines text with other modalities like images and video.

 Our work examines this challenge through the lens of multimodal entity state tracking, where changes to entity states must be understood from both textual descriptions and visual observations.
-This setting provides a natural extension to classical NLP problems like discourse processing and situated language understanding, while also connecting to emerging research in multimodal dialogue and human-AI interaction.
-We focus specifically on scenarios where language models must reason about world-state changes described through a combination of text and images.
-Consider the task of understanding assembly instructions that combine written steps with supporting diagrams: while text might specify "Attach panel A to the base using the provided screws," accompanying images show the precise alignment and orientation.
-Accurate language understanding in such contexts requires maintaining a coherent mental model that integrates both linguistic and visual information about how entities' states evolve.
+This setting provides a natural extension to classical NLP problems while also connecting to emerging research in multimodal dialogue, robotics, and human-AI interaction.
+We focus specifically on scenarios where multimodal models must reason about world-state changes described through a combination of text and images.